rlugojr/linkurious-enterprise-manual/Administrating/Managing_users.md

-# User authentification

-As an adminisrator, you can force users to authenticate to access to Linkurious Enterprise.
+# Creating a new user

 To do that, select ```Users``` in the administrator dashboard.

 ![opening the user management](https://dl.dropboxusercontent.com/s/sclu8e2gj8q4fk6/99.png?dl=0)

-# Creating a new user

 Click on ```New user``` on the right.